Academic Advising

 Advising Resources

-The Advising Coordinators assign each first-year student to a Faculty Advisor who is their academic mentor.
-In addition to faculty, the Advising Coordinators are on hand to consider CMU degree and pre-professional options with students.
+The Advising Coordinators assign each first-year student to a First Year Advising group for guidance and mentorship throughout their first year at CMU.
+In addition, the Advising Coordinators are on hand to consider CMU degree and pre-professional options with students.

 Take advantage of the following resources: